-Being worried is nothing new, and is a very normal part of our lives.
+Being worried is nothing new and is a very normal part of our lives.
 That said, if you have anxiety, you might find yourself worrying more extremely than most.
 Things that you could ignore or would not usually bother you are now causing you to be overly concerned.
 Excessive worry is a significant sign of anxiety, so consult a medical professional if you feel it is interfering with your daily life.

 6. Lack of Concentration

 You can have trouble concentrating on things if your mind is all over the place and your body is acting stressed or fidgety.
-Combined with other possible symptoms, one’s concentration will suffer and result in disruption of their daily lives.
+Combined with other possible symptoms, one’s concentration will suffer and result in disruption of their daily life.
 This lack of concentration can also result in other symptoms, as well, such as agitation and restlessness.